geoschem/GCHP/docs/source/supplement/rundir-config.rst

 """"""""""""""""""""""""""""

 You can toggle all primary GEOS-Chem components, including type of mixing, from within :file:`runConfig.sh`.
-The settings in that file will update :file:`input.geos` automatically.
+The settings in that file will update :file:`input.geos` and :file:`HEMCO_Config.rc` automatically.
-Look for section :literal:`Turn Components On/Off`, and other settings in :file:`input.geos`.
+Look for section :literal:`Turn Components On/Off`.
-Other settings in this section beyond component on/off toggles using CH4 emissions in UCX, and initializing stratospheric H2O in UCX.
+Please note that you can turn on/off all base emissions from :file:`runConfig.sh` but you cannot toggle HEMCO extensions or individual base emissions.
+For this you must manually edit :file:`HEMCO_Config.rc`.

 Change model timestep
 """""""""""""""""""""